profile curation and automated feeds by GRRL! updated: January 25, 2026

 Race Day Ride with Caitlin Wood | Caitlin Wood

-Caitlin's full bio:
+Caitlin's bio:

 Australian racing driver Caitlin Wood became the first woman from Down Under to win a race at the legendary Nürburgring Nordschleife, cementing her place in motorsport history while juggling careers as a professional racer, driving instructor, team owner, and advocate for women in STEM and motorsports.